-Long term care plans are formally evaluated every six months in conjunction with the interRAI re-assessments and if there is a change in the resident's condition.
+Resident care is evaluated on each shift and reported at handover and in the progress notes.
+If any change is noted, it is reported to the RN.
+Long term care plans are formally evaluated every six months in conjunction with the interRAI re-assessments and when there is a change in the resident's condition.
+Evaluations are documented by the RN.
 The evaluations include the degree of achievement towards meeting desired goals and outcomes.
-When progress is different from expected, changes to the care plan are initiated in consultation with the resident and/or family.
-The residents' activity needs are reviewed six monthly at the same time as the care plans and are part of the formal six-monthly multidisciplinary review process.
-The two areas for improvement regarding interRAI assessments and activity plan evaluation from the previous audit are now closed.
-(1.3.8.2 in the 2008 standards)

 Residents interviewed confirmed assessments are completed according to their needs and in the privacy of their bedrooms.

-The Māori care plan, which is part of the electronic system, is used for any resident who identifies as Māori.
-It is developed to assist Māori residents to identify their own pae ora outcomes.
-However, there were no residents who identify as Māori in the facility on the day of the audit.
+The four residents who identified as Māori have a Māori health care plan in place which describes the support required to meet their needs.
 Subsection 3.3: Individualised activities The people: I participate in what matters to me in a way that I like.
 Te Tiriti: Service providers support Māori community initiatives and activities that promote whanaungatanga.
 As service providers: We support the people using our services to maintain and develop their interests and participate in meaningful community and social activities, planned and unplanned, which are suitable for their age and stage and are satisfying to them.
-FA The residents' activities programme is implemented by a DT.
-They are assisted by an activities officer.
-Activities for the residents are provided Monday to Friday 09.00am to 3.30pm and Saturday 09.00am to 12.00.
+FA The residents' activities programme is implemented by two DTs.
+Activities for the residents are provided Monday to Saturday 09.15am to 4.30pm.
+On Sunday's puzzles, quizzes and movies are available for residents.
 The activities programme is displayed in the communal area and on the individual resident noticeboards.
 The activities programme provides variety in the content and includes a range of activities which incorporate education, leisure, cultural, spiritual and community events.
-For those residents who choose not to take part in the programme, one on one visits from the DT occur regularly.
-Church services are held on Wednesday and Sunday each week.
+For those residents who choose not to take part in the programme, one on one visits from the DTs occur regularly and include walks outside when the weather is fine.
+Church services are held weekly.
 Regular van outings into the community are arranged.
-The residents under the young person disabled (YPD) contract can choose activities of their preference from a range of opportunities.
-One resident is independently mobile and volunteers for a range of local organisations.
-The DT facilitates separate outings and activities at times and provides assistance with preferred activities as needed.
-The activity programme has included a monthly cultural day, Māori music sessions, New Zealand history and a hāngī.
-The facility van is used for weekly outings into the community.
+The programme includes multicultural days, visits from a Kapa Haka group, Māori music and crafts, and visits from the local kindergarten.
+Matariki was celebrated recently.
 Family/whānau participation in the programme is encouraged.
 Regular resident meetings are held and include discussion around activities.
 The residents and their families reported satisfaction with the activities provided.
-Over the course of the audit, residents were observed engaging and enjoying a variety of activities.
-Subsection 3.4: My medication The people: I receive my medication and blood products in a safe and timely manner.
-Te Tiriti: Service providers shall support and advocate for Māori to FA A current medication management policy identifies all aspects of medicine management in line with relevant legislation and guidelines.
-A safe system for medicine management using an electronic system was observed on the day of audit.
-Prescribing practices are in line with legislation, protocols, and guidelines.
-The required three-monthly access appropriate medication and blood products.
+Over the course of the audit residents were observed engaging and enjoying a variety of activities.
+Subsection 3.4: My medication PA Moderate A current medication management policy identifies all aspects of

+The people: I receive my medication and blood products in a safe and timely manner.

+Te Tiriti: Service providers shall support and advocate for Māori to access appropriate medication and blood products.